Sign in

 Lucas Cepeda of Chile

-On his first-ever start for the Chilean national team, the 22-year-old forward inspired the team to a 4-2 win over Venezuela to put an end to an eight games winless run and secure first competitive win since October 2023.
+On his first-ever start for the Chilean national team, the 22-year-old forward inspired the team to a 4-2 win over Venezuela to put an end to an eight-game winless run and secure the first competitive win since October 2023.

 In his only appearance of the break, the Colo Colo star scored twice and assisted one of the four goals in a performance he'll not forget so soon, as it also helped his country move out of the bottom of the table.